 That afternoon, however, Morgan’s bubble burst.
 In preparation for the profit announcement, the company had sent an email to 37 analysts from seven brokerages, and had attached a spreadsheet outlining the previous year’s results.
 Unfortunately, details of the as-yet-secret profits were embedded in the template they used for the spreadsheet.
 Two of the analysts quickly contacted the bank to inform them of the blunder, but by then it was too late.
 The company was forced to halt trading on its shares and quickly pull together its profit announcement earlier than planned—while also admitting its mortifying mistake.

 As we have seen, a seemingly insignificant Excel oversight can have shattering repercussions.
 While no system is completely foolproof, Sheetcast can help your company avoid many of the most common—and potentially costly—Excel pitfalls.
 Stop reusing templates, which may contain hidden (and sensitive) data.
+Go from spreadsheet to web app.
 Streamline and refine your data collection workflows, to avoid cut-and-paste errors or other faulty inputs.
 If you already know Excel, you can create secure and elegant web apps in minutes with Sheetcast.
 Visit the website for full details!

 N-nyiimock Bitanyanmi is a welcome and familiar face in the online Excel community, where he often goes by the name Justice.
 Behind his enthusiasm, knowledge, and eagerness to learn, however, lies a surprising fact: until he was almost an adult, he had rarely laid hands on a computer.